blazium-engine/blazium-docs/tutorials/3d/resolution_scaling.rst

 The formula used to determine the texture mipmap bias is:
 ``log2f(min(scaling_3d_scale, 1.0)) + custom_texture_mipmap_bias``

-To counteract the blurriness added by some antialiasing methods, Godot also adds a ``-0.25`` offset when FXAA is enabled, and a ``-0.5`` offset when TAA is enabled.
+To counteract the blurriness added by some antialiasing methods, Blazium also adds a ``-0.25`` offset when FXAA is enabled, and a ``-0.5`` offset when TAA is enabled.
 If both are enabled at the same time, a ``-0.75`` offset is used.
 This mipmap bias offset is applied *before* the resolution scaling offset, so it does